-Pentium is a registered trademark of Intel Corporation.
+Pentium is a registered trademark of Intel Corporation

-PRODUCTION DATA - Information contained in this document is proprietary to Lin Finity, and is current as of publication date.
-This documen may not be modified in any way without the express written consent of LinFinity.
+PRODUCTION DATA- Information contained in this document is proprietary to I.in Finity, and is current as of publication date.
+This document may not be modified in any way without the express written consent of LinFinity.
 Product processing does not necessarily include testing of all parameters.
-Linfinity reserves the right to change the configuration and performance of the product and to discontinue product at any time
+Infinity reserves the right to change the configuration and performance of the product and to discontinue product at any time